jfcloutier/karma_agency/notes/apperception.md

 * define an infinite series for each of

-  * O - list of lists of typed objects (given T*) - sorted ascending on size >= 0
+  * Os - list of lists of typed objects (given T + T*) - [Oi, Oi+1, ...], sorted ascending on size >= 0
-  * P - list of lists of typed predicates (given T*) - sorted ascending on size >= 0
+  * Ps - list of lists of typed predicates (given T + T*) - [Pi, Pi+1, ...] sorted ascending on size >= 0
-  * V - list of lists of typed variables (given T*) - sorted ascending on size >= 0
+  * Vs - list of lists of typed variables (given T + T*) - [Vi, Vi+1, ...] sorted ascending on size >= 0
   * Ns - Max numbers of static rules {0, 1, 2, ...}
   * Nc - Max numbers of causal rules {0, 1, 2, ...}
   * Na - Max numbers of atoms per rule
-  * Define a series containing n tuples {O, P, V, Ns, Nc, Na}
+  * Emit n tuples {O, P, V, Ns, Nc, Na}, simplest first and fairly

-* iterate over the tuples
-* and augment the task with the tuple to produce a template
+  * Augment each tuple with T* to make a template

 ## Searching for theories

-Given a template, jointly
+For each template,

-* Generate all grounded and ungrounded terms implied by the type signature {T, O, P, V} in the template and use them to:
+* Generate all grounded and ungrounded terms implied by the type signature T + T*, O, P, V
+* Use grounded and ungrounded terms to create a candidate theory:
   * abduce initial conditions
   * induce static rules, causal rules, and conceptual constraints (the spatial constraint is predefined)

-such that

-* a trace is computed
+* Compute a trace from the theory
-* that satisfies the unity constraints, namely
+* Verify that it satisfies the unity constraints, namely
   * spatial (pre-defined constraint)
   * conceptual (induced constraints)
   * (static and temporal unity are achieved by generating a trace)

-then
+* If verified,

   * evaluate the cost of the theory
     * size(theory) + weighted mis-coverage(trace, sequence)
   * replace the lowest cost one found if cheaper

 ### Abducing initial conditions